dis-unige/swisscovery-vu3/js/prm-service-physical-best-offer-after/unige-local-pod-disable/README.md

 ## Changelog

+* 2023-10-04 [TG] Modified code to restore watch functionality and prevent it from constantly running.
 * 2023-09-22 [PI] Added documentation.
 * 2023-09-15 [PI] Pushed to UNIGE production view.
 * 2023-09-15 [PI] Modifications to solve the problem linked to the SWITCH edu-ID login: the submit button comes after the rapido calculations and is not available to apply the modifications.